karthikv1392/cs3301_osn_2024/mini-projects/mp3.md

 - If a customer arrives at time `t`, they place the order at time `t`, and the coffee starts getting prepared at time `t+1`.
 - If a customer arrives at time `t`, and they have tolerance time `tol` => they collect their order only if it gets done on or before `t + tol`.
 - Once an order is completed, the customer picks it up and leaves instantaneously.
+- If a customer was already waiting, once a barista finishes their previous order, say at time `t`, they can start making the order of the waiting customer at time `t+1`.
 - The cafe has infinite seating capacity.

 Your simulation should utilize multi-threading concepts and avoid potential issues like deadlocks and busy waiting.
 Implement the problem using semaphores and mutex locks to ensure thread safety.
 In your report, provide implementation details and address the given follow-up questions.
 Make sure to colour code your output using the specified colours.